edallanpoe/drest_airflow_dbt/README.md

 ### Snapshots
 Allows to preserve points in time of the data to analyze trends and track changes.
-In DBT, snapshots are essentially select statements defined within a snapshot block in a .sql file, to register data states in mutable tables. https://docs.getdbt.com/docs/build/snapshots#configuring-snapshots
+In DBT, snapshots are essentially select statements defined within a snapshot block in a .sql file, to register data states in mutable tables [[ref](https://docs.getdbt.com/docs/build/snapshots#configuring-snapshots)]

 DBT provides options for handling data changes, such as snapshots for append tables.
 You can modify the logic as needed, without losing historical data, by using the --full-refresh command